moddio/moddio-docs/scripting-reference/actions/stopUsingItem.md

-Commands the unit to stop using the specified item.
+Commands the specified unit to stop using the provided item.